-Redeemer offers 39 different majors and streams that lead to either a Bachelor of Arts, Bachelor of Science or Bachelor of Education degree.
+Redeemer offers 34 different majors and streams that lead to either a Bachelor of Arts, Bachelor of Science, Bachelor of Business Administration or Bachelor of Education degree.

 Eight-month co-op work terms are available for students in Business, Urban & Intercultural Ministry and Kinesiology.
-Students in all programs can take advantage of internships, volunteer and off-campus opportunities as well as career guidance through the Centre for Experiential Learning and Careers.
+Students in all programs can take advantage of internships, volunteer and off-campus opportunities as well as career guidance through the Career Centre.
 Learn more about Experiential Learning.

-Redeemer is an interdenominational institution with students representing more than 50 different denominations.
+Redeemer is an interdenominational institution with students representing 39 different denominations.
 Our mission statement is based on the Reformed Christian tradition.

 We welcome students who, through their previous studies or experiences, have demonstrated the ability to succeed and are interested in the mission and purpose of Redeemer.